BinuBims/kafka-real-time-data-analysis/README.md

   - On the next page, select "Attach policies directly."
   - Search for "AmazonS3FullAccess" and check the box to attach this policy.
   - Continue to the next steps and click "Create user."

+* Generate Access Keys for the User
+  - Return to the "Users" section and click on the username you just created.
+  - Go to the "Security credentials" tab.
+  - Click "Create access key."
+  - Select "Command Line Interface (CLI)" and acknowledge the security warning by ticking the confirmation checkbox.
+  - Click "Create access key" and download the .csv file containing the access key ID and secret access key.
+Store this file
+  - securely and do not share it publicly.

+* Configure AWS CLI on Your Local Machine
+  - Follow the instructions in the AWS CLI installation guide to install the AWS CLI on your computer.
+  - Open a terminal and run the following command:

+        aws configure

+  - Enter the access key ID and secret access key from the .csv file.
+  - Set the default region name to match the region where your S3 bucket is located.